omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ##### Gas cost per transactions in a block

-Gas cost per transaction is dependent on multiple variables, including current gas market on Ethereum as well as the price of ETH.
-We have the table that shows the gas cost per Plasma transaction based on the current gas price of 49 Gwei with current ETH price of $332.53.
+Gas cost per transaction is dependent on multiple variables, including the current gas market on Ethereum as well as the price of ETH.
+We have the table that shows the gas cost per Plasma transaction based on the current gas price of 49 Gwei with a current ETH price of $332.53.

 The formula is `ETH Price * Gas price * Gas used / Number of transactions in a block`